ganeshbaravkargb22/Extractor_Translaor_App/README.md

 <h2>Azure AI Service</h2>
 <b>Azure AI Translator Service:</b><br><p align="justify">Our translation functionality is powered by the highly advanced Azure AI Translator service.
 This service utilizes state-of-the-art natural language processing algorithms to provide precise translations for an extensive range of languages and contexts.</p>
-<b>Azure AI Computer Vision Studio (OCR) Service:</b><br><p align="justify">Azure AI Computer Vision service is a powerful and versatile tool for extracting text from images and documents.
+<b>Azure AI Custom(Computer) Vision Studio (OCR) Service:</b><br><p align="justify">Azure AI Computer Vision service is a powerful and versatile tool for extracting text from images and documents.
 It can automate data entry, digitize processes, and unlock valuable insights from text-based content.</p>

 <h2>Other Azure Technologies / Services</h2>
 <b>Azure Key Vault: </b><br><p align="justify">Securely manages keys, secrets, and certificates used in the application.</p></b>